Frequently Asked Questions

 WHAT HAPPENS TO THE UCC-1 DURING A REFINANCE?

-We may agree to lift our UCC-1 and county fixture filing on the Solar Equipment for a limited period provided we will be able to refile upon closing of the mortgage refinancing.
+Because our UCC-1 filing is not a lien against your home, there is no legal need for anything to be done.
+Your mortgage loan can be refinanced as-is.
+However, in some situations to help you, we may agree to lift our county UCC-1 filing on the Solar Equipment for a limited period provided we will be able to refile upon closing of the mortgage refinancing.